SociallyDev/aviation/README.md

 This creates a new instance of Aviation with the supplied options.
 Possible options are:
 + contentWrapper (String) This is the element res.html() will update with content.
 Defaults to `body`.
 + onError (Function) This is the function that will be called when an error occurs.
-Defauls to `console.error`.
+Defaults to `console.error`.
 + caseSensitive - (Boolean) Should /app and /App not be considered the same?
 Defaults to false.
 + strict - (Boolean) Should /app and /app/ not be considered the same?
 Defaults to false.
 + removeFromPath - (String or Regex) Removes the string or matching regex from all paths.
 Useful for running local projects, or anything inside a directory.